RedAngel121/NytePack/README.md

 - Disable Pnumaticraft Chest
 - Mana and Artiface
   - Check into symbols and spells and see what can be used to make OP spells
-  - Increase distance between cache/structure world gen
+  - Increase distance slightly between cache/structure world gen
   - Disable and Migrate New Vinteum Ore into Geolosys using the Iron Ore config
   - https://github.com/Mithion/Mana-And-Artifice/issues/644 Ore Cannot be Disabled until updated